ErikBjare/gptme/README.md

   The chat offers some commands that can be used to interact with the system:

-    .continue    Continue.
+    /continue    Continue response.
-    .undo        Undo the last action.
+    /undo        Undo the last action.
-    .log         Show the conversation log.
+    /log         Show the conversation log.
+    /edit        Edit previous messages.
-    .summarize   Summarize the conversation so far.
+    /summarize   Summarize the conversation so far.
-    .load        Load a file.
+    /load        Load a file.
-    .shell       Execute a shell command.
+    /shell       Execute a shell command.
-    .python      Execute a Python command.
+    /python      Execute a Python command.
-    .exit        Exit the program.
-    .help        Show this help message.
-    .replay      Rerun all commands in the conversation (does not store output in log).
+    /replay      Re-execute past commands in the conversation (does not store output in log).
-    .impersonate  Impersonate the assistant.
+    /impersonate  Impersonate the assistant.
+    /help        Show this help message.
+    /exit        Exit the program.

 Options:
   --prompt-system TEXT            System prompt.
 Can be 'full', 'short', or